 An Historico-critical Introduction to the Canonical Books of the New Testament.
 By Wilhelm Martin Lebe-recht De Wette, D.D., &c.
 Translated from the Fifth improved and enlarged Edition, by Frederick Froth-ingham.
 Boston (U.S.): Crosby and Co.
-Auonest the most important additions which Ger-many has presented to biblical literature, illustrative of the history of the texts of the Old and New Testament, almost the foremost rank is due to Dr. Do Wette's Lehrbuch der historisch-kritischen Einleitung in die Buecher des Alten und Neuen Testaments, which consist of two volumes.
-The second, by far the more important, is devoted to the books of the New Testament, and we are indebted to Mr. Frothingham, of Harvard University, for presenting that portion to us in an English dress, rendering the text of his author with great fidelity-not with mere verbal accuracy, but with that which is of far Aytoun himself remarks, the variations do not greater consequence-an accurate rendering of the rancan.
+AMONGST the most important additions which Germany has presented to biblical literature, illustrative of the history of the texts of the Old and New Testament, almost the foremost rank is due to Dr. De Wette's Lehrbuch der historisch-kritischen Einleitung in die Buccher des Alten und Neuen Testaments, which consist of two volumes.
+The second, by far the more important, is devoted to the books of the New Testament, and we are indebted to Mr. Aytoun himself remarks, the variations do not greater consequence-an accurate rendering of the ranean.

-tradition claims for but one of the New Testament books a non-Greek original.
+missions, were Greek Jews; and the latter was probably the father of the New Testament literature, Ancient tradition claims for but one of the New Testament books a non-Greek original.
 The supposition of other such originals is inadmissible.

 And wisely was this so, for from the earliest rise of Christianity to the present time, the spread of the Gospel has waited on extension of commerce.
-Alexandria was the grand emporium of trade, the resort of the great Jewish merchants, and the seat of their celebrated philosophical school, where the common language was the so-called popular dialect of Greek, or the Macedonio-Alexandrian.
-Into that dialect the Old Testament had been translated, centuries before the advent of the Saviour, by the Seventy, and but upon especial occasions it is to that translation that Our Lord himself, as well as the Apostles, always refers.
+Alexandria was the grand emporium of trade, the resort of the great Jewish mcrchants, and the seat of their celebrated philosophical school, where the common language was the so-called popular dialect of Greek, or the Macedonio-Alexandrian.
+Into that dialect the Old Testament had been translated, conturies before the advent of the Saviour, by the Seventy, and but upon especial occasions it is to that translation that Our Lord himself, as well as that translation that Our Lord himsell, as well as the Apostles, always refers.
 The Gospel had been rejected by the unbelieving Jews.
 It was to be preached to the Gentiles, and Greek was, at that period, pre-eminently the language of the Gentile world-even that Macedonio-Alexandrian Greek, which had become the vernacular language of commerce throughout all the ports of the Mediter-